Timocracy: Thirteen Colonies

-In Other Places
+Other places

+Uthiramerur

-In the Uthiramerur inscription of the Chola dynasty, which lays down the rules for who could become a member of the Sabha; one of the requirements for a nominee were to possess and reside in a certain amount of land, which may be considered a form of timocracy.
+In the Uthiramerur inscription of the Chola dynasty, which lays down the rules for who could become a member of the Sabha, one of the requirements for a nominee was to possess and reside on a certain area of land, which may be considered a form of timocracy.

+Decentralized Autonomous Organisations

+In decentralized autonomous organisations, a software system for organization of other computer programs handled through a decentralized ledger technology like a blockchain, tokens can be used to distributed voting power.
+Governance is conducted through a series of proposals that voting addresses vote on through the blockchain, and the possession of more such tokens often translates to greater voting power.
+That phenomena can be considered a form of timocracy.

 Timocracy, comparable values, and Plato's five regimes

 In The Republic, Plato describes five regimes (of which four are unjust).
 Timocracy (Book VIII, 545 B - 550 B) is listed as the first "unjust" regime.
 Aristocracy degenerates into timocracy when, due to miscalculation on the part of its governed class, the next generation of guardians and auxiliaries includes persons of an inferior nature.
 A timocracy, in choosing its leaders, is "inclining rather to the more high-spirited and simple-minded type, who are better suited for war".
 The city-state of Sparta provided Plato with a real-world model for this form of government.
 Modern observers might describe Sparta as a totalitarian or one-party state, although the details we know of its society come almost exclusively from Sparta's enemies.
 The idea of militarism-stratocracy accurately reflects the fundamental values of Spartan society.
-The only one of Plato's five regimes that he does deem fit to govern is aristocracy, the four other regimes (including Timocracy) are unjust according to Plato.
-The unjust regimes in Plato's work refer to governing that lead to chaos and ultimately corruption.
+The only one of Plato's five regimes that he does deem fit to govern is aristocracy, the four other regimes (including timocracy) are unjust according to Plato.
+The unjust regimes in Plato's work refer to forms of governing that lead to chaos and ultimately corruption.